riccardo-giovarelli/anagrams-factory/README.md

 ## Main goals

-The main goal of this project is learn and deepen some interesting technologies like Angular, Python, TypeScript and Sass.
+The main goal of this project is learn and deepen some interesting technologies like Angular, Python, TypeScript and Scss.

 ## Installation

 Clone or download this repository and run `npm install`.

+## Development server

-## Front-end
+- ### Front-end

   #### Development server

   Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

   #### Build

   Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Back-end
+- ### Back-end

   #### Development server

   Run `python server.py` for a dev server.
 The dev server is available on `http://localhost:4200/`.

 ## License